-In the main analysis, we estimated the proportion of users who failed to fill a second prescription within the first six months following the index prescription.
-All ADHD drugs were included, i.e. a subsequent prescription for another ADHD drug than the index drug also counted towards continued use.
-Individuals were entered at the time of filling their first-ever prescription (i.e. with no previous prescription registered since the beginning of the prescription registry in 1995) for an ADHD drug between 1 January 2000 and 31 December 2012.
+Analysis.
+In the main analysis, we estimated the proportion of users who failed to fill a second prescription within the first 6 months after the index prescription.
+All ADHD drugs were included, that is a subsequent prescription for another ADHD drug than the index drug also counted towards continued use.
+Individuals entered the study at the time of filling their first-ever prescription (i.e. with no previous prescription registered since the beginning of the prescription registry in 1995) for an ADHD drug between 1 January 2000 and 31 December 2012.
 The proportion of early discontinuation was given per calendar year (year of index prescription).

-We performed supplementary analyses, stratifying users by 1) sex and age group (≤12 years, 13-17 years, 18-24 years, 25-49 years and ≥50 years); 2) index drug (methylphenidate immediate-release, methylphenidate extended-release and atomoxetine); and 3) region of residence.
+We performed supplementary analyses, stratifying users by (i) sex and age group ( $\leq 12$ years, 13-17 years, 18-24 years, 25-49 years and $\geq 50$ years); (ii) index drug (methylphenidate immediate release, methylphenidate extended release and atomoxetine); and (iii) region of residence.

-Lastly, we estimated the proportion of users who, following their index prescription, failed to fill two or more prescriptions within the first twelve months.
+Lastly, we estimated the proportion of users who, after their index prescription, failed to fill two or more prescriptions within the first 12 months.